StrikeRat/EagleEye/README.md

 If you don't have the folder(s) "Mods\Services", create them.

-Copy the "EagleEye" folder from the zip-file to "Mods\Services".
+Extract the "EagleEye" folder from the zip-file to "Mods\Services".
 The correct path should be "C:\Users\<YOUR USERNAME>\Saved Games\DCS\Mods\Services\EagleEye" and in the "EagleEye" folder you should have the following files and folders:

 - entry.lua
 - bin\EagleEye.dll